Rehabilitation Research Boot Camp: Statistical Analysis Essentials

 6. Clinical and/or Statistical Significance

-This chapter addresses the vital distinction between a model’s mathematical significance and the actual meaningfulness of the change perceived by the patient.
+This chapter addresses the vital distinction between a model’s mathematical significance and the patient's actual meaningfulness of the change perceived.
 It provides the tools necessary to calculate effect sizes and minimal clinically important differences, ensuring that research findings translate into practical improvements in the clinical setting.

 7. Course Summary and Discussion